crytic/slither-action/README.md

 | `slither-args`   | Extra arguments to pass to Slither.
 | `slither-config` | The path to the Slither configuration file.
 By default, `./slither.config.json` is used if present.
 See [Configuration file](https://github.com/crytic/slither/wiki/Usage#configuration-file).
 | `slither-version`| The version of slither-analyzer to use.
 By default, the latest release in PyPI is used.
 | `solc-version`   | The version of `solc` to use.
-If this field is not set, the version will be guessed from project metadata. **This only has an effect if you are not using a compilation framework for your project** -- i.e. if `target` is a standalone `.sol` file.
+If this field is not set, the version will be guessed from project metadata. **This only has an effect if you are not using a compilation framework for your project** -- i.e., if `target` is a standalone `.sol` file.
 | `target`         | The path to the root of the project to be analyzed by Slither.
-Can be a directory or a file.
-Defaults to the repo root.
+It can be a directory or a file, and it defaults to the repo root.

 ### Advanced compilation

-If the project requires advanced compilation settings or steps, set `ignore-compile` to true and follow the compilation steps before running slither.
-You can find an example workflow using this option in the [examples](#examples) section.
+If the project requires advanced compilation settings or steps, set `ignore-compile` to true and follow the compilation steps before running Slither.
+You can find an example workflow that uses this option in the [examples](#examples) section.

 ### Triaging results